Amir23156/BottleAsec/BottleAsec/README.md

 login attempts are limited.
 After three failures, authentication is blocked for 30 seconds.

+#### Independent safety sensors
+PLC1 now includes a failsafe based on an independent high-level sensor.
+If the tank level reaches 8.5L, the input valve is closed and the output valve is opened automatically.
+Any change to safety limits is logged with a warning.

 ### Operating the control system and apply cyberattacks
 In the directory [deployments](deployments/) there exist some scripts such as [hmi1.sh](deployments/hmi1.sh), [hmi2.sh](deployments/hmi2.sh) or [attacker.sh](deployments/attacker.sh) which can attach user to the container.